pgorman/dangerjaunt/dangerjaunt.md

 - A small, non-linear dungeon map (about 8-12 rooms)
 - A trap or two
 - One or more toys that are not clearly beneficial or harmful, but could be either or just strange
-- A secret that might or might not be discovered (secret door, hidden treasure, etc.)
+- A secret that the characters might or might not discover (secret door, hidden treasure, etc.)
 - One or two hooks or hints for further adventures
 - Reason to use a funny voice, role-playing opportunity (non-hostile NPC, talking mirror, etc.)
 - Something bound to the location that might motivate the characters to return in the future